 Also, remember that there are several reasons a woman with female-pattern hair loss may want to consult with a doctor.
 In some cases, a medical condition is causing hair loss, such as hypothyroidism.
 In other cases, a woman may be dealing with serious health conditions that are not well understood.

 This may include medical conditions like diabetes and thyroid problems, medications that are not well-tolerated or medical conditions that affect hormones.
 A woman’s doctor can help her determine whether her hair loss is normal or if it is a symptom of an underlying health condition.

 To get hair regrowth products for hair loss click on the button.

 A healthy lifestyle is key to maintaining healthy hair.
 It may take a bit of trial and error to figure out how to manage hair loss, but the key is to stay on top of your health and symptoms.
 You can also contact a doctor if you have any concerns or questions.

 For some women, there is a genetic basis for hair loss.
-A mutation in the SK2 gene, which is involved in maintaining hair growth and controlling androgen levels, can cause female-pattern hair loss in both women and men.
+A mutation in the SK2 gene, which is involved in maintaining hair growth and controlling androgen levels, can cause female-pattern hair loss.